It may seem logical to think that fresh fish is always better than frozen, but actually, that may not always be true.

 Something to think about when choosing between fresh and frozen fish is your geography: Do you live within 100 miles of a coast or Great Lakes?
 If so, then buying fresh fish is a good idea, as long as the fish you are selecting are local and in season.

-You can get excellent fresh fish inland, but the prices will be far higher and the game of roulette you're playing becomes significantly riskier.
+You can get excellent fresh fish inland, but the prices will be far higher and the quality of the fish can be questionable.
 Lobsters are a classic example: They don't travel well, and eating a live Maine lobster on the West Coast is not the best idea—they will be in poor condition and will be twice the price of the same crustacean in Bar Harbor or even New Jersey.
 If you want Maine lobster in California, it is best to get the tails flash-frozen.
 Incidentally, the same holds true for Easterners who want Dungeness crab.

 Finding the Freshest Frozen